Clevor Head Mod |

 [A] Coolant passages need to be plugged.

 [B] 0.80 inch hole must be drilled on each head.
-Use the SVO intake as a template for these holes.
+Use the SVO intake as a

 [C] Remove these alignment pegs.